 - We see cartilage health maintained more so with supplementation of these.

 This is going to be produced in the body like other metabolites.
 These supplements have not been shown to have any effect on athletic performance.
 But, in terms of other bodily processes, we see them stimulated.
 Melatonin has been shown to promote more restful and deeper sleep.
-With sleep we see many different hormones increase and so is the growth and repair of muscles.
+With sleep, we see many different hormones increase, as do the growth and repair of muscles.
 Cortisol is reduced and there are many anti-catabolic effects.

 The long term effects of use have not been studied as of yet, so you should not use this supplement for more than 4 weeks at a time.

-Dietary nitrates have been shown to promoted effects that are positive for the circulatory system and some benefits in the realm of sports and exercise.
+Dietary nitrates have been shown to promote positive effects on the circulatory system and some benefits in the realm of sports and exercise.

-Physical endurance in both athletes and nonathletes has been seen to be positively affected with the intake of these nitrates.
+Physical endurance in both athletes and nonathletes has been seen to be positively affected by the intake of these nitrates.